As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Clubb Mountain

-The area mines and exposures near Clubb Mountain in central North Carolina is also among the best rockhounding locations in the central parts of the state.
-Here you can find corundum, lazulite, gem-quality kyanite, damourite, gold, garnet, hematite, magnetite, rutile crystals, or tourmaline.
+The area mines and exposures near Clubb Mountain in central North Carolina are also among the best rockhounding locations in the central parts of the state.
+You can find corundum, lazulite, gem-quality kyanite, damourite, gold, garnet, hematite, magnetite, rutile crystals, or tourmaline.

 Island Creek

-The eastern parts of North Carolina aren’t as rich as the others, however, even here there are some awesome rockhounding locations, such as Island Creek.
+The eastern parts of North Carolina aren’t as rich as the others; however, there are some awesome rockhounding locations, such as Island Creek.

 The area mines east of Little Island Creek are filled with chalcopyrite, apatite, fluorite, hyalite opal, galena, quartz crystals, rhodochrosite, scheelite, sphalerite, and tetrahedrite.